top of page

 The Role of Public Pressure

 Environmental NGOs and activists are amplifying calls for accountability.
-A recent petition signed by 2 million citizens demands the treaty include legally binding targets to phase out single-use plastics by 2030.
+A recent petition signed by 2 million citizens demands that the treaty include legally binding targets to phase out single-use plastics by 2030.
 Youth-led movements, like Fridays for Future, argue that half-measures will fail future generations.

 What's Next?